-According to the Oklahoma Attorney General, only a licensed attorney can issue an "opinion on the marketability of title" regarding title to real estate.
-This issue arose during the process of interpreting the Oklahoma Statute requiring the examination of a duly-certified abstract of title before a title insurance policy can be issued.
+According to the Oklahoma Attorney General, only a licensed attorney can issue an process of interpreting the Oklahoma Statute requiring the examination of a duly-certified abstract of title before a title insurance policy can be issued.
 36 O.S. § 5001 (C) provides: